 7.1 Introduction 3

 7.2 BAC General 3

 7.3 Area to be cleared 4

 7.4 Depth of Clearance 4

-7.5 Detection Equipment 4
+7.5 Detection Equipment 5

-7.6 Phases of BAC 5
+Phase 1 Desktop Assessment: 5

+Phase 2 Survey: 6

+Phase 3 Marking: 6

+Phase 4 BAC: 6

+Phase 5 Reporting: 6

-7.7 Safety 6
+7.7 Safety 7

-7.8 Methods of Search 6
+7.8 Methods of Search 7

-7.9 Disposal of ERW 10
+7.9 Disposal of EO 11

+7.10 Free from Explosive 12

-7.10 Reporting 11
+7.11 Reporting 12

-7.11 Responsibilities 11
+7.12 Responsibilities 12

 - a.
 Some ammunition on the battlefield does not always work as intended.
-The failure rates from fired munitions can be as high as 50%, therefore, in situations where there has been high ammunition usage rates the resulting hazards from ERW, including unexploded submunitions, can be extensive across former battle areas. - b.
+The failure rates from fired munitions can be as high as 50%, therefore, in situations where there has been high ammunition usage rates the resulting hazards from EO, including unexploded submunitions, can be extensive across former battle areas. - b.
 BAC is the systematic search and controlled clearance of hazardous areas where the hazards are known not to contain mines.
-It involves the removal and/or destruction of all ERW and their component parts, which would otherwise pose a significant threat to the local population.
+It involves the removal and/or destruction of all EO and their component parts, which would otherwise pose a significant threat to the local population.
 Whilst individual areas may vary from location to location the basic principles of conduct shall remain the same.